picdorsey/frunt/readme.md

 Go ahead and compile these down.

-`npm run dev` : Run webpack
+`yarn run dev` : Run webpack

-`npm run watch` : Run webpack and browsersync
+`yarn run watch` : Run webpack and browsersync

-`npm run production` :  Run wepback in production mode (minification)
+`yarn run production` :  Run wepback in production mode (minification)

 Once that finishes, you should now see: